Mt. Washington School Teachers and Staff

 Lori Murray, Paraprofessional

 Intervention Specialists Team

 Mrs. Jennings received her Bachelor of Education of the Handicapped degree from Bowling Green State University and obtained her master's degree from Mt St Joseph University in the Science of Reading Program.
 She began her teaching with Cincinnati Public Schools as an Itinerant Teacher serving both public and private schools.
 She then taught at Windsor Elementary as an Intervention Specialist for grades K-3 for 6 years.
 She has taught at Mt Washington School since 2000, working as an Intervention Specialist and Case Coordinator.
-In addition to her teaching assignment at Mt Washington School, she also works with Mayerson Academy providing professional development courses.
+In addition to her teaching assignment at Mt Washington School, she also works as the Project Lead Teacher for the implementation of Expeditionary Learning.

 Renita Lewis-Jackson, Gifted Intervention Specialist

 Ms. Jackson is a gifted intervention specialist who will be working with all of our gifted students.
 She has been with the Cincinnati Public School District for 25 years, first as a classroom teacher and for the past 4 years as a gifted intervention specialist.
 She will be working one on one and in small groups with our gifted students.
 Ms. Jackson is very excited to be at Mt.
 Washington School and to have a chance to work with our students.